-In this work we focus on gravitational lensing effect under the thin lens approximation.
-A presentation of this topic deeper than the intended here, can be found for example in \cite{schneider1992lenses, schneider2006gravitational}.
+In this work we focus on the gravitational lensing effect under the thin lens approximation.
+A presentation of this topic deeper than the one intended here, can be found, for example in \cite{schneider1992lenses, schneider2006gravitational}.

-In this context, the galaxy cluster with redshift $z_l$ takes the place of the lens, and it is characterized by the projected mass density $\Sigma = \Sigma(\boldsymbol{\theta})$, with $\boldsymbol{\theta}$ being an angular position from the observer's perspective.
+In this context, the galaxy cluster with redshift $z_l$ takes the place of the lens, and it is characterized by the projected mass density $\Sigma = \Sigma(\boldsymbol{\theta})$, with $\boldsymbol{\theta}$ being an angular position from the observer perspective.
 Then, the aim is to recover $\Sigma$ somehow.
-For this task we need to compare observations to theory.
-Therefore, as observables we will make use of multiply imaged systems (strong regime) (e.g. \cite{hattori1999strong,schneider2006gravitational}), since galaxy clusters are rich on those systems, and we will also consider the ellipticity of weakly distorted and singly imaged background sources (weak regime) (e.g. \cite{bartelmann2001weak, schneider2006gravitational, Hoekstra2013weaklecture,mandelbaum2018weakreview,umetsu2020review}).
+For this task, we need to compare observations to theory.
+Therefore, as observables we will make use of multiply imaged systems (strong regime) (e.g. \cite{hattori1999strong,schneider2006gravitational}), since galaxy clusters are rich in those systems, and we will also consider the ellipticity of weakly distorted and singly imaged background sources (weak regime) (e.g. \cite{bartelmann2001weak, schneider2006gravitational, Hoekstra2013weaklecture,mandelbaum2018weakreview,umetsu2020review}).